alpha-dragon-org/dragon-module1-tokeninfo/README.md

 ## Module Details

- The details for the Module (Token Info)  are outlined below:
+ The details for this module are outlined below:

-### Token Info Analysis

-- **Build:** Token Info
+- **Module Name:** Token Info
-- **Bounty:** 0.xx% of $DRAGON supply
+- **Bounty:** 0.20% of $DRAGON supply
-- **Details:**
-  The front-end is built.
-We need to build an RPC pipeline via our Helius node to fetch detailed token information, such as the ticker, thumbnail image, token age, market cap, number of holders, and more.
+- **Details:** Front end is built.
+Need an RPC pipeline via Helius node.
+Data to get includes: Ticker, Thumbnail image, Token age, Market cap, # of holders, and more.

-- **Job Repo:**
-  See job, Go to repo

 ---